Short Term Accommodation (STA) & Respite Care Campbelltown

 Short Term Accommodation (STA), often referred to as respite, is an NDIS-funded support that provides temporary accommodation and assistance outside of a participant’s usual living arrangement.

-STA may be used for short breaks, overnight stays, weekends, or planned periods of support.
-It can support participants to enjoy a change of environment, social connection, and meaningful activities in a safe and supervised setting.
+Respite services may be used for a few hours, overnight stays, weeks, or planned periods of support.
+They can support participants to enjoy a change of environment, social connection, and meaningful activities in a safe setting with appropriate supervision throughout.

 STA supports both participant wellbeing and carer sustainability by ensuring everyone involved has access to appropriate support.